SecretSurfSpot/CV/README.md

 <p align="center"> <a href="#recent_projects">Recent Projects</a>  | <a href="#skills">Skills</a> | <a href="#education">Education</a> | <a href="#experience">Experience</a> | <a href="https://www.linkedin.com/in/andrew-gibbs-3b941315/">LinkedIn</a>  </p>

-A Makers Academy graduate, having successfully completed their highly selective intensive Full Stack Web Development bootcamp - although I have completed the course and passed the viva, I continue to attend the academy 5 days a week to further progress my skills, whilst also looking for my next role
+A Makers Academy graduate, having successfully completed their highly selective intensive Full Stack Web Development bootcamp course and passed the viva, I continue to attend the academy, 5 days a week, to further progress my skills, whilst also looking for my next role.

 I'm an enthusiastic, determined and adaptable former Software Performance Testing Consultant with over 10 years experience in various sectors; including Finance, Insurance, Banking, Utilities and Pensions.
 Making the transition from tester to developer, I look forward to a career developing high quality software solutions.